frontend-fun/react-hooks-typescript-tome/docs/4-state/index.md

 ## Multiple States: Traffic Light

-Here is a much more complex example representing a traffic light.
-You can only go when the light is "green" or "yellow".
+Here is a much more complex example simulating a traffic light.
+You can only go when the light is `"green"` or `"yellow"`.
+You can advance the current state of the light by clicking the "Advance Light" button.

 ```tsx
 // LightColor is a Type Union of three possible string values